 The government-wide statements report information about the City as a whole using accounting methods similar to those used by private-sector companies.
-The statement of net position includes all of the government's assets and liabilities.
-All of the current year's revenues and expenses are accounted for in the statement of activities regardless of when cash is received or paid.
+The Statement of Net Position includes all of the government's assets and liabilities.
+All of the current year's revenues and expenses are accounted for in the Statement of Activities regardless of when cash is received or paid.

 The two government-wide statements report the City's net position and how they have changed.
-Over time, increases or decreases in net position may serve as a valuable indicator of whether the financial position of the City is improving or deteriorating.
-To assess the City's overall health, the reader needs to consider additional non-financial factors such as the condition of the City's capital assets.
+Over time, increases or decreases in net position may serve as a valuable indicator of whether the City's financial position is improving or deteriorating.
+To assess the City's overall health, the reader needs to consider additional non-financial factors, such as the condition of the City's capital assets.